-The Graphical Tree was approached by interactive experience artist Georgia Tucker to produce supporting graphics for her collaboration with W Hotels in London called Advena.
+The Graphical Tree was approached by interactive experience artist Georgia Tucker to produce supporting graphics for her collaboration with the hotel W London called Advena.
 Georgia had never undertaken such a project before, so it was all a learning curve for her.
 Fortunately, we have on many an occasion and metaphorically held her hand throughout the whole process.

 Advena is a virtual reality resort and immersive VR experience at W London that responds to our desire for escapism – possibly more so post-Covid summers.
-For the project, we transformed W London’s WOW Suite into a visual sensation featuring tropical fauna wallpaper and colourful architecture.
-Through the lens of VR, you will lose yourself in Advena and escape to an idyllic landscape of opalescent orbs, wacky pink doughnuts, sunsets and warm beaches and a pink ball pit ‘pool’ in from the comfort of W London in the bathroom.
+We transformed W London’s WOW Suite into a visual sensation featuring tropical fauna wallpaper and colourful architecture for the project.
+Through the lens of VR, you could lose yourself in Advena and escape to an idyllic landscape of opalescent orbs, wacky pink doughnuts, sunsets and warm beaches and a pink ball pit ‘pool’ from the comfort of W London in the bathroom.

 Starting on the outside we printed a number of facade graphics including large window wraps and bright pink edging to the large entrance W to the hotel.
 These offered a visual introduction to the Advena experience happening inside.